OpenBB-finance/OpenBB/website/content/sdk/reference/ta/bbands.md

 ---
 title: bbands
-description: This documentation is about the 'bbands' function in the OpenBB finance library.
+description: "This documentation is about the 'bbands' function in the OpenBB finance" library.
 It allows users to calculate and plot Bollinger Bands for financial data, providing multiple parameters for customization.
 keywords: